 If ACTA gets through the committees, it will come before a full vote of the Parliament.
 This is currently expected some time in mid-June.
 As mentioned above, the Parliament previously voted 322-306 in favour of ACTA and there are now 18 more MEPs.
 There is a real chance that if as many MEPs are made aware of the problems with both the procedures and principles behind ACTA, and the content of it, ACTA can be defeated in the European Parliament.

-If you want to talk with your MEPs about ACTA (there are some suggested points to raise below), UK users can email them directly through the Write to Them website, or use this box:
+If you want to talk with your MEPs about ACTA (there are some suggested points to raise below), UK users can email them directly through the Write to Them website

 If you want to contact them directly, or using different means, once you have found which MEPs are 'yours', you can look them up on the Parliament's list of members, which provides their contact details.

 Westminster MPs; while the UK's Parliament will not have a formal chance to vote on ACTA for quite a while, they can still bring up the issue in debate, forcing the government to take a public position on ACTA.
 Many MPs may not even know of ACTA's existence, or have been tricked into thinking it is simply a minor trade agreement, rather than an attempt to circumvent the democratic protections of the UK and EU to force extensive copyright and trademark enforcement measures on us.
-Again, you can email your MP through Write to Them, or entering your postcode below:
+Again, you can email your MP through Write to Them

 Again, if you want to talk with them directly, you can find their full contact details on the official Parliament website.